 THE FINAL RESULTS

 Based upon the appearance prior to washing, I was initially concerned that it might be a little fussy or too formal.
 All of my concerns disappeared post wash.
 The almost silk, pre-wash look, was gone.
-A slight sheen, the hallmark of high quality linen, remained.
+A slight luster, the hallmark of high quality linen, remained.

-WHERE CAN I PURCHASE ONE?
+WHERE CAN I PURCHASE?

 We currently have a few in stock and what we have is always changing.
 Come peruse our For the Home Collection of fine linens, silver, and other home decor at Sugar et Cie.